 A James Braid Golf Course - Just North of Reading in Emmer Green

-A score card shows the course as 6,224 yards for men off the white tees and 5,697 yards for ladies.
+A scorecard shows the course as 6,224 yards for men off the white tees and 5,697 yards for ladies.
 However, the best way to see the course is to come and play it.
-To find out more about playing at Reading, click here to go to the Visitors page or if you are thinking of joining then click here for New membership.
+To find out more about playing at Reading, click here to go to the Visitors page.

 In 1910, it was decided to form a new 18 hole course at Emmer Green and call it “The Caversham and South Oxfordshire Golf Club”.